1.

 originally described by Johann Friedrich Gmelin in 1789 based

-on collections made by Governor Loten and was considered an
+on collections made by Governor Loten, and was considered an

-flocks.
+seen hovering while foraging.
 The species name is of Greek origin and is made out

-of melanos meaning black which refers to its head and ikteros
+of melanos meaning black, which refers to its head and ikteros meaning jaundice which refers to its overall yellowy body.
+It

-is a rather common endemic in the wet zone forests. |
+is a rather common endemic in the wet and dry zone forests. |

 26. Yellow-eared

-| This common montane endemic is often found in
+This common montane endemic is often found in

 pairs or small flocks.
 Its species name refers to its yellow